Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('attach' base64-encoded file bytes) and the target (existing item).
-It distinguishes itself from sibling tools like keychain_get_attachment and keychain_delete_attachment by focusing on creation.
+The description clearly identifies the tool's action: attaching base64-encoded file bytes to an existing item.
+It specifies the resource (existing Bitwarden item) and distinguishes from sibling tools like keychain_get_attachment or keychain_delete_attachment by focusing on creation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.